The Apogee to Apogee Path Sampler: Numerical Experiments

 A final target, $\pi_G^{RN}$, arises from an online comparison between HMC and the no U-turn sampler at\\ \url{https://radfordneal.wordpress.com/2012/01/27/evaluation-of-nuts-more-comments-on-the-paper-by-hoffman-and-gelman/}.

-We start by investigating products of Gaussians in $d=40$ using each of the above four progressions.
-Of the four possibilities, the relative performance of $\AAPS$ to HMC, HMC-bl and the no U-turn sampler is worst for $\pi_G^{VAR}$, and so we investigate this regime further using alternative component distributions, and choice of dimension and $\xi$.

-For each target, empirical efficiencies were calculated as the quotient of the minimum effective sample size over all components and the number of leapfrog steps.
-These were divided by the efficiency for $\AAPS$ to obtain efficiencies relative to $\AAPS$.
-All effective sample sizes were at least $1000$.
+Figure \ref{fig.GaussSkGLSens} uses $\xi=20$ and repeats Figure \ref{fig.RosenSens} in $d=40$ for each of the main product target types: Gaussian, skew-Gaussian and logistic.
+It demonstrate the robustness of AAPS when compared with HMC and blurred HMC.
+Appendix \ref{sec.moreRobustnessFigures} contains more details on these experiments.
+Figure \ref{fig.GaussSkGLSensNUTS} in Appendix \ref{sec.moreRobustnessFigures} plots efficiency against step size when the popular No U-turn Sampler is used on the targets in Figures \ref{fig.RosenSens} and \ref{fig.GaussSkGLSens}.
+The peaks for the logistic and modified Rosenbrock targets are broad, suggesting some robustness; however, the peaks for the Gaussian and skew-Gaussian targets are much sharper.

+We next investigate products of Gaussians using each of the four scale-parameter progressions with $\xi=20$.
+Dimension $d=40$ is high enough that for this and higher dimensions the components can be well approximated as arising from some continuous distributions and Corollary \ref{cor.EN} applies.

-Table \ref{tab.ToyTargetRelEff} shows the efficiencies of HMC, blurred HMC and the no U-turn sampler relative to $\AAPS$.
-For some targets some of the other algorithms are slightly more efficient than $\AAPS$, and for others they are slightly less efficient, but across the range of targets, no algorithm is more than $1.7$ times as efficient as $\AAPS$.
-Empirical acceptance rates at the optimal parameter settings are provided in Appendix \ref{sec.ToyAccRates}.
+Table \ref{tab.ToyTargetRelEff_REV} shows the efficiencies of HMC, blurred HMC and the no U-turn sampler relative to that of $\AAPS$.
+Amongst the Gaussian targets, the relative performance of $\AAPS$ compared with HMC and NUTS is best for $\pi_G^{invSD}$ and $\pi_G^{H}$, which have just a few components with large scales and many components with small scales; weighting Scheme 3 ensures that the large components are explored preferentially.
+In contrast, the large number of components with large scales in $\pi_G^{VAR}$ leads to the worst relative performance of $\AAPS$; we, therefore, investigate this regime further using alternative component distributions, and choice of dimension and $\xi$.
+Across the range of targets, no algorithm is more than $1.7$ times as efficient as $\AAPS$.
+Empirical acceptance rates at the optimal parameter settings are provided in Appendix \ref{sec.TuningEpsilon}.
+All ESS estimates were at least $1000$.

+Table \ref{tab.ToyTargetRelEffRec_REV} of Appendix \ref{sec.useTuningAdvice} provides the equivalent efficiencies when the algorithms are tuned according to recommended guidelines, and shows AAPS remaining competitive with blurred HMC and the no U-turn sampler.